Frostwork-Media/back-of-the-envelope/README.md

 ## Examples

-- "Estimate the daily revenue based on foot traffic and advertising effectiveness"
-- "Estimate the number of people who will attend a concert based on ticket sales and social media mentions"
 - "If I hit the gym 3 times a week and burn around 500 calories each time, how many calories am I torching in a month?"
 - "Say the interest rate on my savings account is 1.5% annually, what's the likely return on a deposit of 10,000 bucks after a year?"
 - "We're planning a road trip, right?
 Our car gets about 30 miles per gallon, so how much gas will we need for a 600-mile round trip?"